-BIOB 494 SEMINAR: PUBLIC PRESENTATION (1)
+BIOB 494P SEMINAR: PUBLIC PRESENTATION (1)

-Students will prepare and deliver a professional public presentation outlining their work on either an internship or senior thesis.
+2010-11 UMW course: BIOB 495 Internship/Thesis Presentation Students will prepare and deliver a professional public presentation outlining their work on either an internship or senior thesis.
 This presentation will generally be performed at the annual spring campus research symposium, or occasionally at another professional venue as approved by the student's advisor.
 Pass/Fail.
-Prereq or Coreq: BIO 400 (BIOB 498), CHEM 400 (CHMY 498), BIO 498 (BIOB 499), or CHEM 498 (CHMY 499).
-(Spring 2011; fall/spring thereafter)
+Prereq or Coreq: BIO 400 (BIOB 498), CHEM 400 (CHMY 498), BIO 498 (BIOB 499), or CHEM 498 (CHMY 499); and c/i.
+(Spring 2012; fall/spring thereafter)